 1991 Isuzu Truck • 170,000 miles

-Starts then sputters and dies. there is what appears to be an "air leak" coming from the fuel pressure regulator.
-Plenty of pressure for certain. replaced the unit and even with a new part it does the exact same thing.. have been stranded broke down for days and MUST get the little truck running...
-Have been unable to find anyone that has had this problem...
-I do so very much hope that you have an idea what causes this... email is email@example.com or # is 970-317-4391.
+Starts then sputters and dies.
+There is what appears to be an "air leak" coming from the fuel pressure regulator.
+Plenty of pressure for certain.
+Replaced the unit and even with a new part it does the exact same thing.
+Have been stranded broke down for days and MUST get the little truck running.
+Have been unable to find anyone that has had this problem.
+I do so very much hope that you have an idea what causes this.
+Email is louieduval@gmail.
+Com or # is 970-317-4391.
 I would HAPPILY make a donation but I am sleeping in a tent next to my truck in Colorado trying to get to a new job up north.
 PLEASE HELP

 Can anyone guide through changing the fuel pressure regulator?